dsmorgan/yacgb/README.md

 Navigate to the AWS "Systems Manager", then to the "Parameter Store" under the Application Management sub menu to modify or add additional values if required.

-Use the next script to setup the Cloud Formation to deploy lambda and the IAM permissions.
+Use the next script to setup the Cloud Formation to deploy the IAM roles and Lambda application.

 ```shell
 $ ./3-deploy.sh